UmbertoAzadi/OUTLINE/README.md

 and predict the class of the instances contained in a new dataset.

 For learning and serialization are avaiable these flags:
-  * -ser 'configuration file' for serialize the model learn
+  * -ser `configuration file` for serialize the model learn
-  * -print 'configuration file' for print at command line the human-readable result of the model learn
+  * -print `configuration file` for print at command line the human-readable result of the model learn
-  * -save 'configuration file' for save the human-readable result of the model learn in a file (one for each classifier chosen)
+  * -save `configuration file` for save the human-readable result of the model learn in a file (one for each classifier chosen)

 For prediction are avaiable these flags:
-  * -pred 'configuration file'
+  * -pred `configuration file`
-  * -pred 'path of the serialized model' 'path of the dataset'
+  * -pred `path of the serialized model` `path of the dataset`
-  * -pred 'path of the dataset' 'path of the serialized model'
+  * -pred `path of the dataset` `path of the serialized model`

  ### Configuration file